 Final boss too tough for you?
 You can use the Crystal Of Atonement to start a New Game+ and level up a bit.

 Want to save time or not bothering with the codes for the Luxerion Main Quest?
-Simply provoke them over the phone, defeat the monster that appears, and you'll have forced your way in!
+Simply provoke them over the phone by giving them an incorrect code, defeat the monster that appears, and you'll have forced your way in!

 If you fail to pick up the Crest of Etro needed to follow Noel into the innermost depths of The Warren, instead of backtracking all the way to the Grave, some Children of Etro members will spawn outside the gate so you can defeat them and gain the item.
 Even better, you can even skip the whole process and simply attack the gate guardian and defeat him, opening the gate.